Required for every traveler on all international EF tours

 Must be valid for at least six months after your tour’s return date

-Must have at least three blank pages in the back
+Must have at least three blank pages

 Traveler name must match what’s listed in your EF account